y1hao/octo-tree/README.md

 - `--fps` defaults to `10` frames per second.
 - `--max-seconds` defaults to `60`; frames are uniformly sampled to keep within `fps × max-seconds`.
 - `--from` / `--to` bound the commits considered (1-indexed, inclusive).
 If omitted they default to the first and last commit respectively, while the UI still shows cumulative commit counts.
+- `--level` fixes the number of concentric levels in every captured frame; deeper branches terminate at the outer ring.

 The command captures PNG frames for each sampled commit (oldest → newest) and stitches them into an MP4 using the bundled ffmpeg binary.